Toutai Kefu: Head coach of Tonga

 The 2018 World Rugby Pacific Nations Cup saw Tonga maintain their position as the second ranked Pacific Nation behind Fiji.
 In the opening round of the PNC, Tonga lost to newly invited Georgia 16–15, but went onto to defeat Samoa 28–18 in round 2.
 Despite there only being two rounds of the PNC, Tonga later went onto to beat Fiji in Lautoka 27–19, in a one-off test match - it was the first time since 2011 that Tonga had defeated Fiji in Fiji.
-The start of the World Cup year saw Tonga finish in fifth place during the 2019 World Rugby Pacific Nations Cup, winning just once, beating Canada 33–23.
+The start of the World Cup year saw Tonga finish in fifth place during the 2019 World Rugby Pacific Nations Cup, winning just once, beating Canada 33–23, before later going onto to secure just one victory during the 2019 Rugby World Cup; defeating USA 31–19 in the final game of the pool.

+Due the COVID-19 pandemic, Tonga didn't next play until 2021, which commenced with a 102–0 defeat to New Zealand, followed by back-to-back losses to Samoa during the opening phases of the 2023 Rugby World Cup – Oceania qualification.
+They secured their first win against the Cook Islands by the end of July, seeing them advance to a play-off match against Hong Kong in 2022.
+Tonga won that game 44–22 to see the ʻIkale Tahi qualify for the 2023 Rugby World Cup.

+In November 2022, Kefu led Tonga to their first undefeated November tour, beating Spain, Chile and Uruguay, but their form struggled leading into the 2023 Rugby World Cup, finishing last in the 2023 World Rugby Pacific Nations Cup ahead of the tournament.
+During the World Cup, like 4 years earlier, Tonga only gained one victory (in the last round), coming against Romania 45–24.

+After the tournament, Kefu stood down as head coach of Tonga, becoming the longest standing head coach in history of the Tongan national side (7 years) - previously New Zealander David Mullins who coached for five years between 1969 and 1974.